cyral-quickstart/quickstart-sidecar-aws-ecs/README.md

 By following the steps of this guide, you will deploy a sidecar container using a Fargate instance into an ECS cluster.
-You'll be able to configure the sidecar for specific data repositories and control de infrastructure in a way that best suits your company's needs.
+You'll be able to configure the sidecar for specific data repositories and control the infrastructure in a way that best suits your needs.

 In case you want to deploy a sidecar using AWS EC2 instead, please see the [Cyral sidecar module for AWS EC2](https://github.com/cyralinc/terraform-cyral-sidecar-aws).